lukesaltweather/Akashi/docs/Add/addchapter.rst

 ------------------------------------------------------------
 Description
 ==============
-Add a project to the database.
+Add a chapter to the database.

 Required Role
 =====================